docsforadobe/after-effects-plugin-guide/docs/effect-details/motion-blur.rst

 If the plug-in checks out parameters outside this interval, set `PF_OutFlag_WIDE_TIME_INPUT <#_bookmark151>`__.

-Doing so allows After Effects to compare the parameters within the sampling interval, and determine if they’ve changed.
+Doing so allows After Effects to compare the parameters within the sampling interval, and determine if they've changed.